 Terms used within the document are defined at the end, in section 9.0 Defined Terms.
-The Urban Containment Boundary, residential roads, collector roads and major roads are shown on the map in Appendix 1, which is Map 8 from the Official Community Plan.

 2.0 Background

 In 2022, Saanich Council directed staff to develop a traffic calming policy.

 Saanich's updated Active Transportation Plan includes an action to develop a policy to guide implementation of traffic calming in support of safe and comfortable conditions for active transportation users.
 Similarly, the Road Safety Action Plan, adopted by Council in October 2024, includes a primary action to develop a traffic calming policy and program.